Praskovya Gagarina – first Russian woman, who flew in a hot air balloon

 She was the daughter of a privy councilor – Yuri Trubetskoy (1736-1811).

-Praskovya was married to Major-General Fyodor Sergeevich Gagarin.
-During the Russian-Turkish war (1789-1791) she followed her husband and went to Iasi, where Praskovya became known after she slapped Highness Prince Potemkin.
-Thereafter followed her husband to Poland, where he was killed and Praskovya was in custody.
-She gave birth to her daughter Sophia in captivity.
+You know, Praskovya was married to Major-General Fyodor Sergeevich Gagarin.
+During the Russian-Turkish war (1789-1791) she followed her husband and went to Iasi.
+There Praskovya became known after she slapped Highness Prince Potemkin.
+Thereafter she followed her husband to Poland, where he was killed and Praskovya was in custody.
+By the way, she gave birth to her daughter Sophia in captivity.

 Among her admirers was Karamzin, who dedicated his poems to her.